tomi77/django-auth-role/README.rst

 Add roles to django-auth

-Role are set of group of permissions.
+Role are set of group of permissions and permissions.
 It's fully customizable.
 Everything is in database.

 Admin application allow to manage of roles.